brauliocoronelwc-commits/seo-data-automation-challenge/README.md

 - `Keywords_Attention`
 - `Attention_History`

-The Excel outputs include formatting, filters, frozen headers, percentage formatting, and visual highlighting to make the reports easier to review.

-## Assumptions
+## Main Assumptions

-- The input workbook follows the same three-sheet structure used in the assessment.
-- Keywords are standardized before matching to reduce differences caused by capitalization and extra spaces.
+- Keywords are standardized before matching.
-- Rank Tracker data is aggregated from weekly observations to Month + Keyword level before being merged with monthly GSC data.
+- Rank Tracker data is aggregated to Month + Keyword before merging with GSC.
-- Missing ranking values are kept as null instead of being replaced with an estimated position.
+- Missing ranking values remain null instead of being estimated.
-- GSC CTR is calculated as Clicks / Impressions when impressions are available.
+- GSC CTR is calculated from Clicks / Impressions.
-- Rank Tracker and GSC metrics remain in separate columns to preserve their original data sources.
+- Rank Tracker and GSC metrics remain separate in the merged dataset.
 - The latest available month is treated as the current reporting period.
-- A Ranking Drop is currently defined as a decline of 3 or more positions.
-- A CTR Drop is currently defined as a decline of 20% or more month over month.
+- Missing Product Theme mappings are always flagged.
-- Ranking and CTR thresholds are configurable assumptions rather than fixed business rules.
+- Ranking and CTR alert rules are configurable rather than fixed business rules.
-- Keywords without a Product Theme mapping are always flagged as needing attention.
-- Historical alerts are retained separately from the current actionable keyword report.

 ## AI Tool Disclosure

-I used ChatGPT as an AI coding assistant during this assessment to help structure, debug, and refine parts of the Python workflow.
+I used ChatGPT as a coding assistant during this assessment, mainly to help structure parts of the workflow, debug issues, and review the Python code.

-I reviewed the logic, tested the notebook from a clean runtime, and validated the automated outputs against the manually cleaned dataset before using the results.
+I reviewed the logic, ran the notebook from a clean runtime, and checked the outputs against the cleaned dataset before using the final results.

 ## Bonus — Unattended Weekly Run

-To run this workflow unattended every week, I would replace the manual workbook upload with a connection to a fixed cloud location such as Google Drive or cloud storage and schedule the Python job to run automatically when a new export becomes available.
+For an unattended weekly version, I would replace the manual file upload with a fixed cloud source such as Google Drive or cloud storage.

-The same validation checks would run before processing, and the final report could be saved to a shared folder and optionally sent to the SEO team by email or Slack.
+The workflow could then run on a schedule when a new export becomes available, perform the same validation and analysis steps, and save the final report to a shared location.
+The report could also be sent to the SEO team by email or Slack.

 ## Tech Stack